corda/corda-docs-portal/content/en/platform/corda/5.0/application-networks/creating/mgm/key-pairs.md

     weight: 3000
 section_menu: corda5
 ---
-# Configure Key Pairs and Certificates for MGM
+# Configure Key Pairs and Certificates for the MGM

 This section describes how to configure key pairs and certificates for the MGM.
 It contains the following:
 1. [Generate a Session Initiation Key Pair]({{< relref "#generate-a-session-initiation-key-pair">}})